 Manuscrits de guerre, 2011.

-The house where Julien Gracq spent his childhood and his old age is now a place for writers, artists and researchers in residence, according to his will.
+The house where Julien Gracq spent his childhood and his retirement is now a place for writers, artists and researchers staying in residency, according to his will.
 His legacy includes two buildings – the house, the old salt storehouse – and gardens.

-Three independent lofts have been built in the house.
+The house has been transformed into three apartments.
 Each of them includes an office with a view on the Loire river.
-The main kitchen is shared by residents.
-The living room where Julien Gracq used to receive his many visitors is still used with its reception and conversation purposes.
+The main kitchen is shared by residents and staff.
+The living room where Julien Gracq used to receive his many visitors is open to the public and to the residents.

-The town of Saint-Florent-le-Vieil, legatee, called on the Région Pays de la Loire in 2009 to think and finance together the project and the building work.
-On 12th July 2012, the Maison Julien Gracq association was jointly created by the two local and regional authorities.
-This association drives and manages the project and the property bequeathed by Julien Gracq.
+The Pays de la Loire Region and the town of Saint-Florent-le-Vieil, the official legatee, worked together on building this project in 2009.
+On 12th July 2012, the Maison Julien Gracq association was jointly created by the two.
+This association manages the property bequeathed by Julien Gracq and pursues the creative project.

-The Maison Julien Gracq is part of the Lettres sur Loire et d’Ailleurs network, which aims at welcoming foreign writers for a tour in Pays de la Loire.
+The Maison Julien Gracq is part of the Lettres sur Loire et d’Ailleurs network, which aims at welcoming foreign writers in the Pays de la Loire Region.